Introduction

 How Rocky compares

 Section titled “How Rocky compares”Coming from dbt? dbt is the incumbent, not the competitor.
-Rocky’s path is import-compatibility plus an order of magnitude on the failure modes that bite production teams — schema drift, lineage at PR time, cost attribution, contracts as compile errors.
+Rocky’s path is import-compatibility plus an order of magnitude on the failure modes that bite production teams: schema drift, lineage at PR time, cost attribution, and contracts as compile errors.
 Start with rocky import-dbt (see the migration guide).

 |---|---|---|